Skip to main content

 About Women In Technology

-WIT is committed to making Georgia the state with the highest percentage of women in the STEAM workforce by providing opportunities that champion women throughout their education and careers.
+Committed to making Georgia the state with the highest percentage of women in the STEAM workforce, WIT partners with the community to provide opportunities that support women throughout their education and careers.

 • girls at table 2